Computer Station Nation

 When you buy through links on our site, we may earn an affiliate commission.
 Learn more.

 Quick answer: For most players in 2025, a quality wireless gaming mouse is just as good as wired.
-Premium 2.4GHz wireless from Logitech and Razer has sub-1ms latency that is not perceptible in games.
+Premium 2.4GHz wireless from Logitech and Razer has sub-1ms latency that you cannot perceive in games.
 Choose wired if budget is tight or if you want to eliminate any RF interference concern.
 Choose wireless if you want freedom of movement and are willing to spend $40+.

-The wired vs wireless debate in gaming mice has been running for a decade.
-For a long time, wireless meant noticeable input lag, unreliable connections, and heavy batteries that made mice worse to use.
+The wired vs. wireless debate has been running for a decade.
+For a long time, wireless meant noticeable input lag, sketchy connections, and heavy batteries that made mice worse.
 That era ended around 2016 when Logitech released the first LIGHTSPEED mice.
 Since then, the gap has narrowed to near nothing for premium options.
+Let’s get into it.

 Quick comparison table